Masters of the Universe: Recent books, games and other media (2012–present)

 An Android and iOS game, He-Man: The Most Powerful Game in the Universe, was developed by GlitchSoft and published by Chillingo and Mattel in late 2012; later followed by He-Man™ Tappers of Grayskull for the iOs (which also includes an updated She-Ra's Adventure version).

 For many years now, fan-sites such as He-Man.org, Planet Eternia, and Wiki Grayskull, podcasts such as Masters Cast and the annual Power-Con convention, have all served and promoted the Masters of the Universe brand in recent years.
 Masters of the Universe was also featured in the 3rd episode of the first season of the well received Netflix series The Toys That Made Us in 2017 and in 2018 with the release of the Power of Grayskull: The Definitive History of He-Man and the Masters of the Universe documentary, also on Netflix.
+On April 26, 2022, Mattel released a Roblox version of the game titled He-Man and the Masters of the Universe: You have the Power.

+Recently, the company Ninja Kiwi has added two Masters of the Universe themed cosmetics to their game Bloons Tower Defense 6, first a power named, "Battle Cat!" a skin for the hero Adora named, "She-Ra," and another power named "Sword of Protection."